liferay/liferay-docs/discover/portal/articles/14-installation-and-setup/09-installing-liferay-glassfish-3.markdown

 # Installing Liferay on GlassFish 3 [](id=installing-liferay-on-glassfish-3)

-*Liferay Home* is three folders above your GlassFish domain folder.
+*Liferay Home* is three folders below your GlassFish domain folder.

 For example, if your domain location is `/glassfish-3.1-web/glassfish3/glassfish/domains/domain1`, Liferay Home is